⚖️Head-to-Head📊Clinical Data2026 Updated

 Tracking your personal response data in Shotlee is particularly valuable when switching between medications or considering a change.
 By documenting your outcomes on your current protocol — including efficacy metrics, side effect profile, adherence rate, and quality of life measures — you create an objective baseline for comparison if you transition to the alternative compound.
 This data transforms a subjective switching decision into an evidence-based protocol optimization.

-Tirzepatide vs Liraglutide: Common Questions
+Tirzepatide vs Liraglutide: Frequently Asked Questions

 Tirzepatide is a dual gip/glp-1 receptor agonist while Liraglutide is a glp-1 receptor agonist.
 They differ in mechanism, dosing, and clinical evidence.
 Your choice should depend on your specific goals and medical history.